Adult degree handbook

 - Cohort group of 16-20 students remaining together throughout the program

-Admission to Bluffton is gained through the Office of Adult and Graduate Studies Office, which acts on behalf of the faculty.
+Admission to Bluffton is gained through the Admissions Office, which acts on behalf of the faculty.

 All candidates for admission to the university, upon applying, are ascribing to the Standards of Campus Conduct as stated in this Handbook and the Bluffton University Catalog.